-In the first round, due to constraints in the spectrum cap (see Section), the the bidder eligibility will be 20 points, allowing each bidder to bid for the maximum amount of spectrum it would be able to acquire given the spectrum caps (see Section 3.2-).
-In subsequent rounds, the bidder eligibility will be equal to itsthe bidder's activity in the preceding round.
+In the first round, due to constraints in the spectrum cap (see Section 3.2), the bidder eligibility will be 20 points.
+In subsequent rounds, the bidder eligibility will be equal to its activity in the preceding round.

 11.2.6.3 Activity rules for the submission of clock bids